compsci-apology/book/book.md

     2. This can work safely if the parent-child relationship is context-specific
         1. i.e. the child concept has meaning (i.e. possibly contributes to motion of the body) only in a particular context
         2. e.g. Contingency Loci in bacteria
-            1. Adaptive evolution of highly mutable loci in pathogenic bacteria by Moxon, Rainey, Nowak nad Lenski
+            1. Ref: Adaptive evolution of highly mutable loci in pathogenic bacteria by Moxon, Rainey, Nowak nad Lenski
     3. This hierarchical configuration also **requires increasing abstraction at higher levels**
         1. The x86 architecture can run anything
         2. An operating system will only run programs fitting a certain format, respecting certain syscalls.